ayushisingh20/Handwritten-Digits-Classification-using-Neural-Network/Handwritten_digit_classification_project_overview.md

 Compiled the model with the Adam optimizer, sparse categorical crossentropy loss, and accuracy as the metric.
 Trained the model on the training data for 5 epochs.
-Evaluated the model on the test data.
+Evaluated the model on the test data. model = keras.Sequential([keras.layers.Dense(10, input_shape=(784,), activation='sigmoid')]) #sequential means I have stack of layers in my neural network thus will accept every layer as one element.

+ DENSE---->All neurons in one layer are connected with every other neuron in second layer Dense(10--->OUTPUTSHAPE(0-9 neurons), input_shape=(784,)----->784 1D NEURONS , activation='sigmoid')

+## Model compilation
+Model compilation is an activity performed after writing the statements in a model and before training starts.
+It checks for format errors, and defines the loss function, the optimizer or learning rate, and the metrics optimizers allow you to train efficiently loss = sparse_categorical_crossentropy --->output is categorical: 0-9
+                                       --->sparse: output variable i.e y_train is an interger accuracy--->we want an accurate model

+model.compile(optimizer='adam',
+              loss='sparse_categorical_crossentropy',
+              metrics=['accuracy'])

 # Predictions and Confusion Matrix (without hidden layer):